Budgeting Strategies — Which One Is Best For You?

 Manage Your Budget With Budgeting Apps

 Some budgeting techniques are built into handy, convenient, and often free budgeting apps.
-Popular examples include Mint, YNAB, Personal Capital, and others.
+Popular examples include Mint, YNAB, Empower, and others.
 Depending on the type of budget you want to follow, one app may be a better choice for your needs:

 - If you want to follow the incremental budgeting technique, you could use Mint.
 Mint is a free app that comes with flexible budgeting categories.
 It's an easy online and app-based budgeting management system.

-- For those who want to follow a higher-level incremental budget or the 50/30/20 budget, we recommend checking out Personal Capital.
+- For those who want to follow a higher-level incremental budget or the 50/30/20 budget, we recommend checking out Empower.
 This app is more focused on cash flow than line-item details, which works well for people who have their money under control.
-And as an added bonus, Personal Capital comes with investment analysis tools that can help you design the perfect portfolio for you.
+And as an added bonus, Empower comes with investment analysis tools that can help you design the perfect portfolio for you.

 - If you want a very detailed budget, You Need a Budget (YNAB) supports zero-based budgeting while Mvelopes offers a digital version of the envelope budgeting method.